ado1d/Design-pattern---code-smells/description.md

 ### Composite: transparent vs safe composites

-**Transparent vs safe** – The Composite pattern treats individual objects and compositions uniformly【849602717434773†L10-L12】.
+**Transparent vs safe** – The Composite pattern treats individual objects and compositions uniformly.
 In the **transparent** version, the component interface defines operations for both leaf and composite objects (e.g., `add()`, `remove()`, `draw()`).
 This makes it easy for clients to treat all components uniformly but requires leaves to implement methods that do not make sense.
 In the **safe** version, leaf and composite classes have distinct interfaces: the leaf exposes only operations relevant to itself, while the composite adds child management methods.
 The safe version avoids meaningless methods on leaves but forces clients to distinguish between leaf and composite types.

 **File system example** – The file system is a classic composite.
 Files are leaves; directories are composites.
 Clients can treat both as `FileSystemNode`s when traversing or calculating sizes.
 A safe composite prevents files from having child management methods: